 Ludlow 38 was the Goethe-Institut New York’s contemporary art space, made possible with the generous support of MINI.
-Located on the Lower East Side, Ludlow 38 has provided for curatorial experimentation in the tradition of the German “Kunstverein” since 2008.
-Its mission is to introduce new international perspectives to the downtown art scene and to foster dialogue within the greater aesthetic and political context of New York and the United States.
+Located on the Lower East Side, it provided for curatorial experimentation in the tradition of the German “Kunstverein” since 2008.
+Its mission was to introduce new international perspectives to the downtown arts community and to foster dialogue within the aesthetic and sociopolitical context of New York and the United States.
 Initially programmed by a different Kunstverein every year, the space was relaunched in 2011 as a residency program for young curators from Germany.